-This is a residential respite care with weekend and week-long special needs camping programs, throughout the year.
+This is residential respite care with weekend and week-long special needs camping programs, throughout the year.
 They offer outdoor experiences with an innovative program that emphasizes learning and independent living skills.
 Sessions are 3, 5, or 7 days in length.
 There are programs for ages 5-16 and 16+.
-Staffing ratio can be provided as 1:1, 2:1, and 3:1.
+The staffing ratio can be provided as 1:1, 2:1, and 3:1.

 Dates: Varies year round.
 See brochure HERE

 Waves of Impact introduces people with special challenges to the thrill of riding waves.
 The surfing and beach experience is for the entire family.
 They are 100% volunteer-oriented.
 Surf camps are provided at no cost to the participants.